Frogs and turnout wiring

 This page is under development.
 A helpful graphic will eventually be provided.

-Frogs are the 'vee' shaped part of a railway point where individual rails cross.
+Frogs are the 'vee' shaped part of a railway turnout/point where individual rails cross.
 This presents a challenge for normal two-rail model railway electrical design because the powered rails of every section of track must have opposite electrical polarity, and yet if the frog is powered it needs to provide positive polarity for one route and negative polarity for the other route.
 PECO addresses this challenge with in two main solutions and one combined solution.

-'Insulfrog' turnouts
+'Insulfrog' turnouts/points

 Frogs